CollarNetworks/protocol-core/devdocs/audits.briefing.md

 ## Non obvious parameter ranges
 - `minDuration` is at least 1 month.
 - `maxLTV` is reasonably far from 99.99%

-## Potentially useful topics that may be accepted for low / info findings, despite inherent OOS assumptions:
-- Arbitrum timeboost implications.
-- Reentrancy or concerns for using `SwapperArbitraryCall` with more advanced multi-hop swaps or dex aggregators instead of the currently in-scope swapper.
-- Any implications of "Known Issues" or design decisions we may be overlooking or underestimating, including any mechanism and economic issues (incentives).

 ## Testing and POC
 - Install run tests excluding fork tests: `forge install && forge build && forge test --nmc Fork`